Olive Kitteridge's beauty resides in the periphery of things

 Wounds and hope

-The novel explores, in the thoughtful style typical of Strout, the difficulty of human relationships, the disappointment of unfulfilled expectations, and the wounds that cannot be healed.
-At the same time, through big and small moments of kindness and warmth – like one of Olive’s former student who throws himself into the sea to save a girl, or Olive’s attempt to hide a compromising secret at a funeral – Olive Kitteridge restores a sense of forgotten hope, that which comes from compassion and sacrifice.
+In the thoughtful style typical of Strout, the novel explores the difficulty of human relationships, the disappointment of unfulfilled expectations, and the wounds that cannot be healed.
+At the same time, through big and small moments of kindness and warmth – like one of Olive’s former students who throws himself into the sea to save a girl, or Olive’s attempt to hide a compromising secret at a funeral – Olive Kitteridge restores a sense of forgotten hope, that which comes from compassion and sacrifice.

 Looking for gold in the mud

 All the different stories focus on the figures of Olive, her husband, Henry, her son, Christopher, and the citizens of Crosby, Maine, the novel’s location.
 Olive is the central narrator, and it’s her voice that echoes in the reader’s mind even after the last page: it’s her point of view that, in the end, remains embedded in the memory.
-Olive’s sincerity-no-matter-what is upsetting, at the beginning.
-Then her regrets about her husband and son, her belated awareness, her late love story soothe our souls, teach us to look for gold dust in the mud of the river.
+Olive’s sincerity-no-matter-what is upsetting at the beginning.
+Then her regrets about her husband and son, her belated awareness, and her late love story soothe our souls, teach us to look for gold dust in the river’s mud.